North Korea's Kim Jong Un to meet Putin in Russia on Thursday: Kremlin

 “As for Russia, the Putin-Kim summit will reaffirm Moscow’s place as a major player on the Korean Peninsula.
 This meeting is important for Russian international prestige.”

+At the entrance to the campus, security guards were stopping vehicles as they drove in, and searching them.
+There were no signs of preparation at Vladivostok railway station.

+But at Khasan, a Russian settlement where the train line crosses the border, the state flags of Russia and North Korea were fluttering from the station building on Tuesday.
+A set of mobile steps for alighting from a train was positioned on the platform edge.

-Additional reporting by Josh Smith in SEOUL; Maxim Rodionov in MOSCOW; Editing by Angus MacSwan
+Additional reporting by Joyce Lee and Josh Smith in SEOUL; Maxim Rodionov in MOSCOW; Writing by Christian Lowe; Editing by Angus MacSwan